Route: 292, Ludlow to Kidderminster

 Callow Hill brings a bungalow with gates so ostentatious that they almost cause an eclipse.
 They’re near enough the same height of the roof, with its main wooden structure set so far back that its thick buttresses look like the paws of the Sphinx.
 It wouldn’t be worthy of comment at all if it was in the middle of a typical millionaire’s row, whose frontages aren’t exactly known for their modesty, but in among the rest of the lane’s inter-war semis and modern executive homes, it’s a total jaw-dropper.

-The driver presses deeper downhill into Bewdley, with rows of perfect terraced houses with rustic appellations, sadly with no evidence of the flowers they’re named after.
+The driver presses deeper downhill into Bewdley, which has rows of perfect terraced houses with horticultural appellations, although there is sadly no evidence of the flowers they’re named after.
 Daisy, Primrose and Rose Cottage line up as we carefully wend towards its irresistible town centre, alive with independent shops and locals who have a Ready Brek glow emanating from their pores.
 A hump-backed bridge escorts us over the River Severn, where weeping willows dip their branches to slurp greedily from the steadily flowing waters.

 ‘How have we never been here before?’
 I ask Eleanor.